ArtifactDB/gobbler/README.md

 To upload a new version of an asset of a project, users should create a temporary directory within the staging directory.
 The temporary directory may have any name but should avoid starting with `request-`.
-Files within this temporary directory will be transferred to the appropriate subdirectory within the registry, subject to the following rules:
+Files within this temporary directory may be organized in any number of (possibly nested, possibly empty) subdirectories, subject to the following rules:

 - Files prefixed with `..` are reserved for Gobbler's internal files and are ignored.
 - Symbolic links to directories are not allowed.